-Quantities of different ingredients don’t matter much; however, the quantity of water is extremely important, because:
+Quantities of different ingredients don’t matter much; however, the quantity of water is extremely important.

 - Too much will overcook your food.

-- Too little and your cooker will boil dry, and as a result the safety valve will blow (make sure you carry a spare with you).
+- Too little and your cooker will boil dry and the safety valve will blow (make sure you carry a spare with you).

 How much water you need to add depends on:

-- The size of your cooker and the quantity of ingredients used.
+- The size of your cooker and the quantity of food used.

 - The type of food you cook – e.g. tomatoes already have much more liquid that e.g. the same quantity of carrots.